hguerrero/katacoda-scenarios/amq/getting-started-broker/02-running-a-broker-instance.md

 `bin/artemis run`{{execute}}

-The broker will produce output similar to the following:
+The broker will produce output similar to the following (beware could take a few moments):

 ```
 ...